 There are also some features that the real game doesn’t have.
 You can get animals in the village, and you can also use furniture, skins, adopt pets, and even play with some weird stuff like elephants.

 There are no mobs in this game.
 It’s fully-focused on building a village into a city, mine, or whatever you want.
 You can build pretty much any layout you want.

 You can also visit your friends’ cities as well, and they can visit yours.
 If you’ve ever played those games with housing, it’s similar to that but on a bigger scale.
 It’s like a city simulator game you find on Facebook, but you build it with blocks like what you’re used to in the actual game.
-Although you can do this already in Minecraft, you can’t really visit your friends that easily.
+Although you can do this already in the actual game, you can’t really visit your friends that easily.
 They’d have to give you their world seed or let you connect to their world.